turingschool/backend-curriculum-site/module2/lessons/many_to_many.md

 * The relationship between `songs` and `artists` is a one-to-many relationship.
 * `songs` has a column called `artist_id` which refers to the primary key of the `artist` table.
-* Let's diagram the relationship using a schema designer.

 **Songs Table**